untitled design 4 1 90 Unique Spices to Grow in Your Herb Garden

 Onion – make your own onion powder or dehydrated minced onion.

-Peppers – you wouldn’t think of peppers as a spice, but where do you think cayenne powder, crushed red pepper and paprika all come from?
-I won’t list every variety of pepper, but they can all be dehydrated and crushed into powders or flakes.
+Peppers – we normally don’t think of peppers as a spice.
+However, cayenne powder, crushed red pepper, and paprika all come from peppers.
+They can all be dehydrated and crushed into powders or flakes.

 Turmeric – very similar to ginger tubers and can be planted the same way.